dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0105.md

 namespace main;use popp\ch05\batch04\util\Debug;Debug::helloWorld();

-102

 This is the convention that is most often used.
-But what would happen if I already had a Debug class in
+But what would happen if I already had a Debug class in the calling namespace?

-Chapter 5 ■ ObjeCt tOOls

-the calling namespace?
 Here is such a class:

 // listing 05.08namespace popp\ch05\batch04;